Bias-Aware Inference in Fuzzy Regression Discontinuity Designs: Implementation Details and Extensions

 Here $\widetilde{X}_i = (1,X_i)^\top$ if the running variable takes at least two distinct values among the $R_i$ nearest neighbors of unit $i$, and $\widetilde{X}_i = 1$ otherwise.
-The scaling term $H_i$, whose form follows from standard regression theory, ensures that $\widehat{\sigma}^2_{M,i}(c)$ is approximately unbiased in large samples.
-The next result shows that our new standard error is indeed uniformly consistent.
+The scaling term $H_i$ ensures that $\widehat{\sigma}^2_{M,i}(c)$ is approximately unbiased in large samples.
+The next result, which we prove in Online Appendix~\ref{proof:consistentcyofse}, shows that our new standard error is indeed uniformly consistent under general conditions.
+We recommend its use not just for our CS, but more generally for bias-aware inference methods that work with bounds on second derivatives.